brainfucksec/brainfucksec.github.io/_posts/2021-10-16-securely-wipe-disks-and-delete-files.md

 [ArchWiki:Data remanence](https://wiki.archlinux.org/title/Securely_wipe_disk#Data_remanence)

-However, in the guide there are several methods for safely deleting files from a volume that may be helpful :)

 **Note:** These operations should be performed in an isolated environment such as a Live Operating System or a virtual environment (VirtualBox, VMWare, QEMU, etc...).
 The utilities and commands shown in the examples are mostly in the GNU/Linux environment but you can also find some examples for Windows :)

 # Wipe Disk